tushortz/wildlife/README.md

 * JSON
 * Other languages included

-with inspiration from the Idle built-in theme and the Mac Classic.
+with inspiration from the Idle built-in color scheme and the Mac Classic.

 ## Installation
 s
 Open `Tools -> Command Palette...`.
 Search for `Package Control: Install Package` and click enter.
-Wait for the available packages to show up and then search for `Wildlife Color theme`.
-Click enter and the theme should be installed.
+Wait for the available packages to show up and then search for `Wildlife`.
+Click enter and the color scheme should be installed.

 ### Using Git